Lupus590AtUni/Uni-PacMan-Clone/README.md

 # PacMan-Clone
-A clone of the well known game for a group assignment
+###A clone of the well known game for a group assignment

+Please Try to keep the master branch with working code.
+If you want to test something, use your dev branch.
+It is your responsibility to keep your branch up to date with the master.

+One final rule: you break it, you ~~buy~~ bebug it, hope you know GDB! :smilly:

 View the CI builds here: https://travis-ci.org/lupus590/PacMan-Clone/builds

-until I can setup visual studio to do the debugging we will have to use this: http://darkdust.net/files/GDB%20Cheat%20Sheet.pdf
+Until I can setup visual studio to do the debugging we will have to use this: http://darkdust.net/files/GDB%20Cheat%20Sheet.pdf

-if you want to debug then use GDB (see above link) or use QT creator for a gui: https://www.qt.io/download/
+If you want/need to debug then use GDB (see above link) or use QT creator for a gui: https://www.qt.io/download/

+##Team Details

 Student Name|Github user Name|Commit Email
 ------------|----------------|------------